Shang-Chi: Powers and abilities

 Shang-Chi's fighting skills are so great that he has been able to beat numerous superhuman opponents.
 Shang-Chi is classed as an athlete but he is one of the best non-superhumans in martial arts and has dedicated much of his life to the art, being referred to by some as the greatest empty-hand fighter and practitioner of kung fu alive, with even Ares acknowledging him as one of the few mortals who can hold their own against a god without the use of magic.
-In addition, Shang-Chi has battled superpowered foes like Ben Grimm of the Fantastic Four in hand-to-hand combat and proved a formidable opponent.
+In addition, Shang-Chi has battled superpowered foes like Thing of the Fantastic Four in hand-to-hand combat and proved a formidable opponent.
 Many of his physical abilities seem to stem from his mastery of chi, which often allows him to surpass physical limitations of normal athletes.
 He has also demonstrated the ability to dodge and catch bullets from machine guns and sniper rifles, and is able to deflect gunshots with his bracers.
 Shang-Chi is also highly trained in concentration and meditation, and is an expert in various hand weapons including swords, staffs, kali sticks, nunchaku, and shuriken.

+His style is known as the "Way of the Deadly Hand", due to his training at the House of the Deadly Hand.

 Due to his martial arts prowess, Shang-Chi is a highly sought out teacher and has mentored many characters in kung fu and hand-to-hand combat.
 Some of Shang-Chi's most prominent students and sparring partners have included Captain America, Spider-Man, and Wolverine.

 He is also very in tune with the chi emitted by all living beings, to the point where he was able to detect the psionically masked Jean Grey by sensing her energy.

 During his time with the Avengers, Shang-Chi was given special equipment by Tony Stark.
 This included a pair of gauntlets that allowed him to focus his chi in ways that increased his strength and a pair of repulsor-powered nunchaku.
 Even without such equipment, his mastery of ki enables him to challenge powerful foes like the Builders or even gamma mutates.